Political repression in the Soviet Union: Collectivization

 Collectivization in the Soviet Union was a policy, pursued between 1928 and 1933, to consolidate individual land and labour into collective farms (колхо́з, kolkhoz, plural kolkhozy).
 The Soviet leaders were confident that the replacement of individual peasant farms by kolkhozy would immediately increase food supplies for the urban population, the supply of raw materials for processing industry, and agricultural exports generally.
 Collectivization was thus regarded as the solution to the crisis in agricultural distribution (mainly in grain deliveries) that had developed since 1927 and was becoming more acute as the Soviet Union pressed ahead with its ambitious industrialization program.
 As the peasantry, with the exception of the poorest part, resisted the collectivization policy, the Soviet government resorted to harsh measures to force the farmers to collectivize.
 In his conversation with Winston Churchill, Joseph Stalin gave his estimate of the number of "kulaks" who were repressed for resisting Soviet collectivization as 10 million, including those forcibly deported.

+The death toll of the famine was very high in Ukraine and Kazakhstan.
+The famine in Ukraine (Holodomor) was mainly caused by the policy of the Soviet government.
+The estimated death toll of the Holodomor is between 2.5 and 7.5 million.
+Approximately 1 to 2 million people died during the Kazakh famine.

 Recent historians have estimated the death toll in the range of six to 13 million.